 - Black men rate black women least desirable at 1%.
 Which is a slight jump from 2009

 - Black women rate black men, “most” desirable at 23%.
 Which is a 7% jump from 2009.

 - Black women are the only race to rate black men, “positively.”

 If your own men don’t find you desirable, there’s a huge problem with that.
 Do black men despise black women?
 Is this self-hate?
 I have a few theories on that.
 First, black men are the primary problem.
 Black women definitely have to take ownership in other areas, but not this one.
-Like a mango to an apple or a guava to grape, some black men consider women of other races, “exotic.”
+Like a mango to an apple or guava to grape, some black men consider women of other races, “exotic.”
 Exotic, meaning, “unique features,” Ironically, those same black men have babies by the very black women they consider, “less desirable.”
-These same black men leave said black woman with a male child that grows up with the same discontent for black women that the father had.
+These same black men leave the black woman with a male child that grows up with the same discontent for black women that the father had.
 It’s a vicious cycle, perpetuated by black men and continues to add to the negative stigma attached to black women.

 What Do Black Women Think About Black Men?